r-lib/vctrs/tests/testthat/_snaps/slice-assign.md

       <error/vctrs_error_subscript_size>
       Error:
       !
-Must assign to elements with a valid subscript vector. i Logical subscripts must match the size of the indexed input. x Input has size 2 but subscript has size 3.
+Must assign to elements with a valid subscript vector. x Logical subscript must be size 1 or 2, not 3.

 ---